Softeq: DURATEQ

-Launched in Houston, TX in 2020, Softeq Innovation Lab is a virtual lab with online boot camps for corporate executives and product teams working on innovation projects.
-Softeq Innovation Lab partners with the Massachusetts Institute of Technology and Massachusetts-based Boundless Technology.
-During the boot camp, attendees collaborate with entrepreneurs (such as David Rose of Warby Parker) to design and build a working prototype.
-The lab covers such technological fields as IoT, AI, computer vision, AR, MR, etc.
+Softeq Innovation Lab is an initiative launched in 2020 in Houston, Texas.
+It includes training programs and collaborative projects for corporate teams working on product development and innovation.
+The program covers areas such as IoT, artificial intelligence, and computer vision, and includes collaboration with external participants.

 Spinoffs

 Softeq Flash Solutions

 Softeq’s spin-off became part of SK Hynix's R&D center for flash memory products.
 Softeq established a team of flash firmware and software engineers with experience in semiconductor and flash memory projects.
 The team was spun off as Softeq Flash Solutions.
 In 2014, South Korean SK Hynix, the world's second-largest memory chip maker acquired the NAND Flash memory development unit of Softeq in Minsk leading to the formation of Softeq Flash Solution LLC.

 zGames

 zGames LLC, the game development brand of Softeq, was launched in 2008.
 The company provides full-cycle game design and development services and makes casual, mixed reality, educational, and gambling apps for mobile, desktop, web, VR, and AR. zGames also remade several classic game titles, including Pong World and QIX Galaxy.
 In 2012, zGames won the Pong® Indie Developer Challenge by Atari, beating out over 100 other developers to recreate Pong for mobile gaming. zGames was spun off in 2012.